chaolinzhanglab/DeltaSplice/README.md

-# DeltaSplice
+## DeltaSplice
 Code for the paper "Reference-informed prediction of alternative splicing and splicing-altering mutations from sequences".

-## Data preparation
+### Data preparation

-Download genome reference and liftOver files from UCSC
+Download genome reference and liftOver files from UCSC.
 >>>
     bash Tools/download_files.sh
 >>>

-## Generate train/test/valid data from gene annotation file
+### Generate train/test/valid data from gene annotation file

-1. 'gene_dataset.tsu.txt' contains splice site usage in the adult brains of eight mammalian species.
+1. `gene_dataset.tsu.txt` contains splice site usage in the adult brains of eight mammalian species.
 2. Change the custom path in constant.py if necessary
 3. Run
 >>>